Foods to Eat for a Healthy Pregnancy

 1. Fortified foods

-Orange juice, cereal, and bread are just a few examples of foods with calcium added.
-Be sure the things you buy have calcium added by reading the labels.
-Pregnant women should eat iron-rich foods away from calcium-rich foods to maximize iron absorption.
-For example, a glass of milk with a meal containing iron-rich foods, such as red meat, can reduce iron absorption.
+Orange juice, cereal, and bread are just a few examples of foods with added calcium.
+Ensure you’re getting enough by checking labels.
+Pregnant women should eat iron-rich foods away from calcium-rich options to maximize iron absorption.
+For instance, pairing a glass of milk with iron-rich meals like red meat can reduce iron absorption.

-Incorporating various calcium-rich foods into your diet can help you and your baby get the nutrients necessary for a healthy pregnancy.
+Incorporate Foods to Eat for a Healthy Pregnancy with various calcium-rich options to ensure you and your baby get the necessary nutrients for a healthy pregnancy.

 Iron-rich Foods